operator-framework/operator-sdk/doc/operator-scope.md

 Additionally the CustomResourceDefinition (CRD) scope can also be changed for cluster-scoped operators so that there is only a single instance (of a given name) of the CRD to manage across the cluster.

-For each CRD that needs to be cluster-scoped update it's given manifest to be cluster-scoped
+For each CRD that needs to be cluster-scoped, update its manifest to be cluster-scoped.

 * `deploy/crds/<group>_<version>_<kind>_crd.yaml`
   * Set `spec.scope: Namespaced`